cDima/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 Multiplatform projects support hierarchical source set structures.
 This means you can arrange a hierarchy of intermediate source sets for sharing the common code among some, but not all, [supported targets](multiplatform-dsl-reference.md#targets).
-Using intermediate source sets allows you to:
+Using intermediate source sets helps you to:

-* **Provide a specialized API for some targets**.
-For example, a library can put an additional Native-specific APIs in an intermediate source set for Kotlin/Native targets but not for Kotlin/JVM ones
+* Provide a specific API for some targets.
+For example, a library can add native-specific APIs in an intermediate source set for Kotlin/Native targets but not for Kotlin/JVM ones.
-* **Consume a specialized API for some targets**.
-Symmetrically to the previous point, if you want to benefit from a richer API a Kotlin Multiplatform Library provides for some targets, you'll need to have a respective intermediate source set
+* Consume a specific API for some targets.
+For example, to benefit from a rich API that the Kotlin Multiplatform library provides for some targets that form an intermediate source set.
-* **Use platform-dependent libraries in your project**.
-For example, you can have access to iOS-specific dependencies,
+* Use platform-dependent libraries in your project.
+For example, you can access to iOS-specific dependencies from the intermediate iOS source set.

 The Kotlin toolchain ensures that each source set has access only to the API that is available for all targets to which that source set compiles.
 This prevents cases like using a Windows-specific API and then compiling it to macOS,